 Self Guided Hikes

-Still, do not be fooled by the 13 days - you will have a challenge in front of you!
-You'll be hiking self guided 195 miles and need to be both physically and mentally fit.
+Still, do not be fooled by the 13 days—you will have a challenge in front of you!
+You'll be hiking 195 miles (312 km) self-guided and need to be both physically and mentally fit.

-You will be welcomed at charming guest houses, four star properties, albergues and, to cap it off, the five star Parador in Santiago de Compostela.
+You will be welcomed at charming guest houses, 4-star properties, albergues and, to cap it off, the 5-star Parador in Santiago de Compostela.
 The parador is a treat that you deserve after completing the tour.
-You'll connect with people around the world and enjoy the rich culture and food of Northern Spain.
+You'll connect with people from around the world and enjoy the rich culture and food of Northern Spain.

 Enjoy the page and Buen Camino!